marktoadvine/dialogue-squid/README.md

 ---

-## Driving him from your app
+## Driving him from your app or site

 By default Clem manages his own visibility.
-If you want to control it — show him on one page, or after something happens — pass `open` and keep it in state:
+If you want to control it (show him on one page, or after something happens) pass `open` and keep it in state:

 ```tsx
 const [open, setOpen] = useState(false)